 - Do you have the guts to set a big goal, create reasonable action plans that stretch and challenge you, and move forward on those tasks knowing that you have no guarantee of success?

-Every self employed person feels fear at one time or another.
 The next time you hear yourself saying, “I’m afraid,” reply with a knowing smile and say to yourself, “Join the crowd.”

 Then, summon up that well of courage and take responsibility to create the life and business you’ve dreamed of.

-Because, if you don’t have that type of courage, you probably shouldn’t be self employed in the first place.
-Being self employed is about challenging yourself and the world.
+Because, if you don’t have that type of courage, you probably shouldn’t be self-employed in the first place.
+Being self-employed is about challenging yourself and the world.
 It’s not about taking the easy way; it’s about taking the only way that will give you a sense of self-fulfillment and success.